Mali vs Copilot Money — voice-first AI vs the iOS design winner

 Detailed budget categories and rules

 Copilot has fine-grained custom categories, merchant rules, recurring detection, and rich budget management.
-Mali leans on Teller's auto-categorization.
+Mali leans on Plaid's auto-categorization.
 If you want to build a custom budget structure, Copilot has the toolkit.

 Investment + crypto tracking